ErikPohl-Lot49-Projects/Erik-Pohl-Repo/README.md

 You can read some of my stories or series on [Medium](https://medium.com/@erikpohl.444 "My blog on Medium").

-Here's a more recent photo of me:
+## Here's a more recent photo of me:
 ![I'm the taller one](https://github.com/ErikPohl-Lot49-Projects/Erik-Pohl-Repo/blob/master/media/more_recent.jpg "I'm the taller one")
  (I'm the taller one)

+## Python

 I'm including Java, Go, and Kotlin work here, but my [Python](https://github.com/ErikPohl-Lot49-Projects/Erik-Pohl-Repo/tree/master/python "<3") work is the most representative of what I'm actively working on.

 # To do

-- [ ] upload presentations
+- [ ] upload additional presentations to GitHub from my Boston tech-scene presentations